 About our School

 For many students who come to our school may have felt rejection and misunderstanding in previous placements.
 So, it is mine and my team’s aim to never give up on anyone who comes to us at Aurora Brambles School.
 We strive to give every student the confidence and opportunities to achieve their full potential.
 The staff team here are incredibly experienced and work tirelessly to ensure we continue to provide the highest quality of education and support.

 I am always happy to show you and your child around the school, so please do not hesitate to contact reception and make an appointment or email us to learn more about our school.”

 Headteacher - Aurora Brambles School

-We are a skilled and experienced team who can support boys with a variety of difficulties.
+We are a skilled and experienced team who can support young people with a variety of difficulties.
 Their learning may have been impacted by challenging behaviours, low self-esteem or difficulty with relationships which may have caused them to miss large chunks of their education.
 These difficulties could be a result of one of the following issues:

 Social Emotional and Mental Health (SEMH)